 Since 1916, Lourdes history has been woven with one theme.
 A response to a calling.
 We have a rich history of being called to respond to the health care needs of our community.
-Today, we remain a spiritually centered, not-for-profit, state-of-the-art health care network that continues to respond to our calling.
+Today, we remain a spiritually centered, state-of-the-art health care network that continues to respond to our calling.

 Our Mission leads us to respond to the healthcare needs of those we serve.
 But, not only are we called to respond, but we are called to transform healthcare.
 We believe that health care should be effective, safer and more available to all people.
 We preserve our Mission and identity in our work each day.
 Ours is a story of service, commitment, caring and action.